sylwiazar/ProjectSQL/README.md

   - If the client is the owner of a rental apartment, the apartment data are entered in the Flat table.
     - If for a given apartment the owner establishes a suitable offer for rent, the offer data are entered in the Offer table, respectively.
   - If the customer is a tenant and decides to rent the apartment from a given offer, the contract data are entered in the Rent table.
+- The office worker updates the offer for the flat.

 ### ERD
 ![ERD](https://github.com/sylwiazar/ProjectSQL/assets/60239530/53704125-57db-4fa9-ba80-d30bc9515e84)